darthwalsh/bootstrappingCIL/README.md

 From the start, I want to make each program open for review, and include documentation to explain what all the bytes of the program are doing.
 But at the same time, .NET is not the right technology to bootstrap to remove all trust dependencies (start from an FPGA if that is your goal).

-This should be an education exploration.
+This should be an educational exploration.
 Buckle up, and let's get started!